douglasbrandao/anki-sentence-maker/README.md

 # Anki Sentence Maker

-Anki Sentence Maker is a personal project in progress to help me a increase my vocabulary in english and it stemmed from a way that I like to use to import my sentences on Anki.
+Anki Sentence Maker is a personal project that has helped me increase my vocabulary in english, and it stemmed from a matter of preference in how I import my sentences on Anki.

 ## Requirements